Staleness Factors and Volatility Estimation at High Frequencies: Price Staleness Factor Analysis

-We assume the processes $x_{it}$ and $g_t$ are locally bounded It$\hat{\text{o}}$ semimartingales, where $W_{it}^x$ and $W_t^g$ are $r_x$- dimensional and $r_g$-dimensional Brownian motions, respectively.
+where $W_{it}^x$ and $W_t^g$ are $r_x$-dimensional and $r_g$-dimensional Brownian motions, respectively.
 The coefficients $\mu_{it}^x$ and $\mu_t^g$ are progressively measurable, and $\sigma_{it}^x$ and $\sigma_t^g$ are adapted c$\grave{\text{a}}$dl$\grave{\text{a}}$g processes.
+There exists a uniform bound for all processes $(\mu_{is}^x,\sigma_{is}^x)$ and $(\mu_s^g,\sigma_s^g)$.
 Notably, we only observe the stochastic process $x_{it}$ and the Bernoulli random variables $B_{it}$, but not $p_{it}$ or $z_{it}$.
 This poses a challenge that the GPCA in \cite{ait2017using} and \cite{pelger2019large} and the LPCA in \cite{kong2017number,kong2018systematic}, \cite{ait2019principal}, \cite{chen2020five}, \cite{kong2023discrepancy}, and \cite{li2024estimating} are not applicable any more, because the differential form of $z_{it}$ (or $p_{it}$) is no longer observable at discrete time instances.
 A new method that can handle the nonstationary integral form of $z_{it}$ with continuous-time factor structure has to be invented.
-While it would be interesting to consider jumps in these processes, this article does not include them in $x_{it}$ and $g_t$ due to the added complexity they introduce in our proposed MLE.\footnote{In our binary observables, the usual techniques, e.g., the truncation method in \cite{mancini2009non}, for dealing with jumps are no longer applicable.} The consideration of jumps is left for future work.
+While it would be interesting to consider jumps in these processes, this paper does not include them in $x_{it}$ and $g_t$ due to the added complexity they introduce in our proposed MLE.\footnote{In our binary observables, the usual techniques, e.g., the truncation method in \cite{mancini2009non}, for dealing with jumps are no longer applicable.} The consideration of jumps is left for future work.

 Before giving the maximum likelihood estimation method for a latent nonlinear nonstationary factor model, we give some regularity assumptions on the staleness factor model.